katjam/healthy-code-happy-people/presentation/SLIDES.md

 ### New project!

 Note:
-(7 min)
+(5 min)
 - A story about 2 teams of people who set off with same goal and took different paths
 - After the initial project is scoped and prototyped, we have choices to make
+- What tech stack?
-- What framework etc - we know react vs. we heard Elm
+- Of course includes the frontend - we know react vs. we heard about Elm
+- And of course typescript, angular, reason ml, etc... there are many
-- Funtional is a safe / predictable space
+- In this story, 1 team intrigued by functional is a safe / predictable space
-- Someone mentioned Elm
+- The other team is sticking with React

 +++

 <!-- .element id="stage-1" data-transition="zoom" -->

-## Stage one start
+## Stage 1 start

 ![](assets/images/elm-guilty.jpg)
 ![](assets/images/react-excited.jpg)